LukeGix/LukeGix/README.md

 I'm also a beginner CTF player with _dcode-us_ team (with @damned-me)

-2022 to-do list:
+2023 to-do list:

-- ~Get the yellow/blue belt from pwn.college~
+- Learn more about hypervisors
-- Learn more about web exploitation (maybe get PortSwigger Certification, idk)
+- Learn more about windows exploitation
 - Learn arm exploitation basics
-- ~Learn Linux kernel internals~
-- ~Learn smart contract basics~